Umbilical Hernia Surgery in Delhi — Dr. Kapil Agrawal

 Strangulation

 Blood supply to trapped intestine is cut off.
 Strangulated tissue can begin to die within hours.
 This is life-threatening and needs immediate emergency surgery — with higher risk than planned elective repair.
+If you are weighing up whether to wait, this honest discussion of whether it is safe to delay hernia surgery explains how the risk changes over time.

 Warning signs: sudden severe pain; hard fixed bulge; redness or darkening of skin; fever; nausea and vomiting.
 Call us or go to the nearest emergency department immediately.